pawarhrishi21/Threads-Dispatcher/Readme.txt

 ______________________________________________________________________________________________________________________________________________________________________

-3. How to compile and run this program?
+Instructions to compile and run this program.

 Prerequisite libraries - libjson-c-dev
 Ensure that the above libraries are installed (Use $ sudo apt install libjson-c-dev)